Scrivener has changed my writing life.

 FAST FORWARD to today . . .

 One of the really nifty aspects of Scrivener is that you can attach custom ICONS to files or folders.
 This works well with my blog posts.
 I have created icons for: ideas, first edit, final edit, and published.
 This allows me to instantly see what stage an article is in.
-For example, THIS post now has the PUBLISHED icon sitting beside it.
+For example, THIS article now sits in my POSTED bin.

 When I finish a post … I am really lazy.
 I simply copy/paste the final article into my blog, add some formatting and some illustrations.
 For those who are willing, there is a special markup language you can use within Scrivener.
 When you are ready to post, you simply transfer everything including the markup language and voila … you have a completed post that has already been formatted and is ready to go.